Skip to main content

 The Switching Landscape and What It Means for Retention

 The Irish energy market has been among Europe's more active switching markets.
-The Commission for Regulation of Utilities (CRU) has reported sustained levels of supplier switching, with tens of thousands of accounts changing provider each year.
+The Commission for Regulation of Utilities (CRU) publishes a monthly change-of-supplier report, and its most recent figures show electricity switching running at roughly 33,000 to 38,000 accounts a month and gas switching at around 11,000 a month, both up year-on-year.
 Price comparison sites have commoditised the switching process to the point where a customer can move in minutes, often with a cash incentive from the new provider waiting on the other side.

 This dynamic has pushed energy companies into an uncomfortable position.
 They can compete on price, but price-based competition is a race to the bottom that rewards neither provider nor customer in the long run.
 The alternative is to compete on the quality and value of the customer relationship itself, which requires a fundamentally different approach to how utility customers are engaged throughout the lifecycle, not just at renewal.